 Before using the Tor make sure to read out its advantages.

-- It is made up of the thousands of servers that are spread all over the world so it is very difficult to shut down the Tor.
+- It is made up of thousands of servers that are spread all over the world so it is very difficult to shut down the Tor.
 If one network is disturbed, then others will keep on working as nothing is centralized.

 - Tor is a very safe place as a large community is always working to improve the performance of the Tor.
-However, no one can guarantee you 100% anonymity, but Tor can provide you more anonymity, then VPN any day.
+However, no one can guarantee you 100% anonymity, but Tor can provide you more anonymity, than VPN any day.

 Disadvantages of using Tor